Lion1Blue/Polynominterpolation/README.md

 # Polynominterpolation

-A interactive Visualization made with Oxyplot to visualize the Polynominterpolation of Lagrange
+A interactive Visualization made with Oxyplot and Windows Forms to visualize the Polynominterpolation of Lagrange.